cmjnorman/Octoplayer/README.md

 ![Playing Queue](ReadmeAssets/screenshot-playing-queue.png)
-View and manage the playing queue to control what tracks are played next
+View and manage the playing queue to control which tracks are played next

 ![Library Search](ReadmeAssets/screenshot-search.png)